IntentSoftware/docs/articles/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 Navigate to the folder where the `.sln` solution file (and associated files) have been placed and open it with Visual Studio.

 > [!TIP]
-> Intent Architect can open the folder, where the generated content was placed, by you going to the Application `Settings` and clicking on the path hyperlink located under the `Relative Output Location` input:
+> Intent Architect can open the folder where the generated content was placed by you going to the Application `Settings` and clicking on the path hyperlink located under the `Relative Output Location` input:
 >
 > ![Open the output path folder](images/open-the-output-path-folder.png)

 Go to the `MyModules` Project and expand the `Templates` folder and then the `EntityBase` folder.

 Open the `EntityBaseTemplate.tt` file and update its content to the following: